shycopney44/W_S5M1_Project/README.md

 You have received a take-home coding assessment for a front-end Web Developer position as part of the hiring process.
 Your task is to build widgets on a webpage using only JavaScript.

-To help you complete the task, two of your future team members will provide you with instructions and advice.
-You can find a [detailed mock](https://bloominstituteoftechnology.github.io/W_U2_S5M1_module_project/) showing the desired result.
+You can find a detailed mock [HERE](https://bloominstituteoftechnology.github.io/W_U2_S5M1_module_project/) showing the desired final result.

-Make sure to read and follow their instructions carefully.
-Good luck!

-### 💾 DevOps Engineer
+### 💾 Setup

-**Below, a DevOps Engineer will help you set up your local environment and launch the project:**

-This project is a **full-stack web application** comprising both back-end and front-end components.
-If deployed to production, the back-end part would run in the cloud (e.g., Amazon Web Services, Azure), while the front-end would execute inside the user's web browser (e.g., Chrome, Firefox, etc.).

-As the front-end engineer, you will focus mainly on the files that load **on the user's device**.
-In this particular case, these files live inside the `frontend` folder.
-The `backend` folder contains a web server built in Node, but the project as a whole is managed as a Node application.
-As such, it has a package.json file at the root, containing some meta-information like name and version and a few useful scripts developers can use as they work on the app, like "npm test".

-Here are the steps to start this project:
+**Here are the steps to set up this project:**

 1. **Clone this repository** to your computer, allowing you to run the software locally for development and testing purposes.

 1. Within your terminal, navigate to the project folder **and execute `npm install`**.
-This command installs the libraries declared inside package.json.
-Some of these packages are needed for the back-end to do its job of serving front-end assets.
-Other packages help with things like testing and linting your code.

-1. After successful installation, open two terminal windows and **execute `npm start` in your first terminal and `npm test` in your second**.
-With those two commands running, you will load the app in Chrome by **navigating the browser to `http://localhost:3003`**.
-The term "localhost" means "your machine", and the number is the port.
-Your machine has many ports allowing many web servers to run on the same computer, with one server per port.
+1. After successful installation, open two terminal windows at the project folder and **execute `npm start` in your first terminal and `npm test` in your second**.

+1. You will load the app in Chrome by **navigating the browser to `http://localhost:3003`**.

 1. If you haven't already, install the [Eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSCode.
-It will highlight syntax errors and problems in your editor, saving tons of time.

-### 🥷 Lead Developer
+### 🥷 Tasks

-**Below, your Team Lead will discuss the tasks you need to complete.**

-Hey!
-Let's ensure you're up to speed with your **action items so far**.

-- [x] The app is installed on your machine, with `start` and `test` scripts running in terminals.
-- [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5M1_module_project/), and saw it loading different content at every reload.
-- [x] You loaded your app in `http://localhost:3003`.

-Awesome!
-As you complete your tasks, tests will start passing in the terminal. **Keep going until all tests are in the green!**
+**Here are guidelines for completing your tasks:**

-If you look inside the `frontend` folder you will notice it contains, among other assets, two scripts: `data.js` and `index.js`.
-If you inspect the head element of the `index.html` document, you will find both scripts loading there.
+- If you look inside the `frontend` folder you will notice it contains, among other assets, two scripts: `data.js` and `index.js`.
+If you inspect the head element of the `index.html` document, you will find both scripts being loaded there.

-One page can load many scripts, and whatever variables exist at the top level of each script are accessible by any scripts executing later.
+- A single page can load many scripts, and whatever variables exist at the top level of each script are accessible by any scripts executing later.
 In this case, we include `data.js` first because we want the data it contains to be available to the `index.js` script.

-**With all that out of the way, open `index.js` and work on the following tasks you need to complete inside that script.
-You are not allowed to modify any other files.**
+- You will complete your tasks inside the `frontend/index.js` script.
+Do not modify any other files.
+Detailed instructions for each task can be found below.

+- As you make progress, the behavior of the website will start matching that of the [Mock](https://bloominstituteoftechnology.github.io/W_U2_S5M1_module_project/).

+- As you complete your tasks, tests will start passing in the terminal.
+Keep going until all tests are in the green!

-Have fun, and check out the Solution Video for this project if you need help!
+- Have fun, and check out the Solution Video for this project if you need help!

 #### 👉 TASK 1 - Add a "widget" class name to widgets so CSS kicks in